diodesign/diosix/docs/run.md

 ### Prerequisites

-Before you can run Diosix using the wrapper script in this section, you must follow the steps in [Build Diosix](build.md) to install the required dependencies.
-Once you have installed those build components, you can use the wrapper script to build and run the hypervisor and the Root VM.
+Before you can run Diosix using the wrapper script in this section, you must follow the steps in [Build Diosix](build.md) to install the required dependencies and fetch the project source code.
+Then, you can use the wrapper script to build and run the hypervisor and the Root VM.

 ### Install QEMU